johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 - **Synthoceps**
 [Melee](#titan-exotics){: .btn .btn--info}

-	- Melee synergy with long range melees, and extra damage to groups.
-Very fun choice.
+	- Melee synergy with long range melees, and extra melee damage while surrounded.
+Very fun choice with middle tree **Striker**.

 - **Ashen Wake**
 [Grenade](#titan-exotics){: .btn .btn--info}

 	- The new Titan terror.
-Getting a kill with a sticky grenade recharges your grenade.
+Getting a kill with a sticky Fusion grenade recharges your grenade.
 And since sticky grenades do 140+ damage, they’re perfect for clean-up.
 Don’t forget `Fastball` perk on your gloves.

 - **Doom Fang Pauldrons**
 [Melee](#titan-exotics){: .btn .btn--info}